1776 (film): Home media

-The film was first released on videocassette, which runs 148 minutes, (Rated G) and on laserdisc in the 1980s.
+The film was first released on videocassette, which runs 148 minutes, and on Laserdisc in the 1980s.
 The Laserdisc version runs 180 minutes and is rated PG.

-The DVD was released as a "Restored Director's Cut" on July 2, 2002, And rated PG.
-This 165-minute version, trims up some scenes and contains clips that were unreleased and unavailable in videocassette versions, including the "Cool, Cool Considerate Men" musical number and accompanying dialogue.
-It does not include the previously released Overture (heard on laser disc but not in cinemas),is considered director Peter Hunt's preferred version, hence its "director's cut" moniker.
+The DVD, issued in 2002 as a "Restored Director's Cut", runs 165 minutes.
+It trims up some scenes and contains previously unreleased scenes, including the "Cool, Cool Considerate Men" musical number and accompanying dialogue.
+However, it excludes the previously released Overture (heard on laserdisc but not in cinemas).

 The film was released on Blu-ray from a 4K-master on June 2, 2015.
-It contains two commentaries: an all-new commentary, with director Peter H. Hunt, William Daniels, and Ken Howard, and also the DVD version's commentary with Hunt and Peter Stone only.
-It also contains two versions of the film: the DVD's "Director's Cut", and an "extended cut" adding an additional 2 minutes and 44 seconds to the DVD edition's time.
-It also includes two deleted and alternative scenes with filmmaker commentary, screen tests, and original theatrical release trailers.
+It contains two commentaries: an all-new commentary, with director Hunt, Daniels and Howard, and also the DVD commentary with Hunt and Peter Stone only.
+With two versions: the prior "Director's Cut", and a further "extended cut" (167 minutes), the release also includes two deleted and alternative scenes with filmmaker commentary, screen tests, and original theatrical trailers.

-On May 31, 2022, Sony Pictures released a 3-disc 50th anniversary edition of the film.
-The release includes four different cuts: the 165-minute and 167-minute cuts of the film,(from the 2015 DVD release), on 4K for the first time, featuring a Dolby Atmos soundtrack.
-A 3rd, bonus Blu-ray disc includes the original 148-minute 1972 theatrical cut that was only available on VHS (now in HD with the original mono soundtrack) and the 1992 180-minute LaserDisc cut (in SD with stereo soundtrack) (both featured on Blu-ray for the first time).
+On May 31, 2022, Sony Pictures released a three-disc 50th anniversary Blu-ray.
+The release includes four different cuts: the two major 165-minute and 167-minute versions (from the 2015 DVD release), on 4K with a Dolby Atmos soundtrack, and on a third, bonus Blu-ray disc, the original 148-minute 1972 theatrical cut that was previously only available on VHS (now in HD with the original mono soundtrack) and the 180-minute 1992 LaserDisc release (in SD with stereo soundtrack) (both on Blu-ray for the first time).